ZhengdongWang/zhengdongwang.com/productivity.md

 Also, an aphorism I learned from college debate---"if you're writing, you're losing."

 ## But also work less hard and slow down

+{{ asparouhov }}

+> I feel that the year is demarcated by times with my family, and everything in between is just the noise that I reflect on during my time with them.
+If I didn’t architect my life this way, I wouldn’t be the person I am today.

+> It’s always been my top priority, and I am thankful my family life is meaningful and filled with joy.
+That doesn’t happen by default, it has to be your top priority.

 {{ russell }}